looeee/discoverthreejs-site/markdown/book/first-steps/physically-based-rendering.md

 {{< /code >}}

-When we {{< link path="book/first-steps/first-scene/#set-color" title="set the scene's background color" >}}, we used a CSS color name, and we've done the same here.
+When we [set the scene's background color]({{< relref "book/first-steps/first-scene#set-color" >}} "set the scene's background color"), we used a CSS color name, and we've done the same here.

 ## Rotate the Cube